 Common mistakes in Belgian CSRD engagements

-- Conflating the commissaire’s role with sustainability assurance: These are separate mandates under Belgian law, even when performed by the same person.
-The independence analysis, the engagement letter, and the report are distinct.
-The IBR/IRE’s technical notes address this explicitly.
-The Collège de supervision will inspect sustainability assurance files separately from financial audit files.
+- Conflating the commissaire’s role in the FS audit with the sustainability assurance engagement.
+These are separate mandates under Belgian law, even when performed by the same person.
+The independence analysis, the engagement letter, the report, and the file documentation are all distinct.
+The Collège de supervision will inspect sustainability assurance files separately from FS audit files.

-- Waiting for the IBR/IRE standard to be formally approved: The standard has been in draft since July 2024.
+- Waiting for the IBR/IRE’s professional standard to be formally approved before starting engagement planning.
+The standard has been in draft since July 2024.
 Its core methodology (ISAE 3000 Revised) is stable and widely understood.
 Waiting for formal approval means losing a full engagement cycle of preparation time.

 Put audit concepts into practice with these free tools: